Automated, sequential email messages are a great way to describe drip campaigns in plain English.

-One of the best strategies to accurately track sources of traffic (and the funnel that follows) involves UTM codes (alternatively called URL parameters) — small text strings that come at the end of a URL.
-UTM codes don’t affect the destination they just add tags to the URL so you know where the visitor came from.
+One of the best strategies to accurately track sources of traffic (and the funnel that follows) involves UTM codes (alternatively called URL parameters) -- small text strings that come at the end of a URL.
+UTM codes don't affect the destination.
+They add tags to the URL so you know where the visitor came from.

-UTMs are utilized to track web browsing via cookies in Google Analytics and other analytics suites.
-Using UTM tags, Google Analytics can show you exactly where a user has been before they visited your site, and whether or not they’ve been to your website before, amongst other information.
+UTMs track web browsing via cookies in Google Analytics and other analytics suites.
+Using UTM tags, Google Analytics can show you exactly where a user has been before they visited your site and whether or not they've been to your website before, amongst other information.

-When you use UTMs in your drip campaigns, you’ll be able to track visitors coming from each email message that is part of your drip.
+When you use UTMs in your drip campaigns, you can track visitors coming from each email message that is part of your drip.

 Google has built a custom URL builder that you can use to create custom UTMs.

-Whether you use the part that comes after the question mark or not the user will land on the same page.
-But if the URL is tagged you’ll know where that user came from.
+Whether you use the part after the question mark or not, the user will land on the same page.
+But if the URL is tagged, you'll know where that user came from.

-Now, here are some important drip campaign metrics or KPIs you need to measure on a regular basis.
+Now, here are some vital drip campaign metrics or KPIs you need to measure regularly.